💻

 Finding Place-holder Images

 Just like we used place-holder text for our paragraph content, we often need place-holder images to use for development purposes.
-The sites unsplash.com and pexels.com are great sites that have a wide assortment of free images to use in your pages.
+The sites and are great sites that have a wide assortment of free images to use in your pages.